ernovoseller/CoSpar/README.md

 5)	Generate_and_plot_2D_objective_functions.py contains the code for generating the 2D synthetic objective functions used in the 2nd set of simulations.
 6)	Illustrate_self_sparring.py makes some plots of posterior samples (for the compass-gait biped) that were used in the [video](https://www.youtube.com/watch?v=-27sHXsvONE) accompanying the paper.

+The folders "Compass_gait_biped_simulations/Compass_biped_results/" and "2D function simulations/Sim_results/" contain the simulation results appearing Figures 2-4 in the paper.